locpse61414/Flicks/README.md

 ## Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
-- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android
+- Glide Image loading and caching library for Android
+- Butterknife field and method binding for Android views
+- YouTubeAndroidPlayerApi incorporate video playback functionality into your Android applications
+- retrofit A type-safe HTTP client for Android and Java
+- Glide Transformations an Android transformation library providing a variety of image transformations for Glide.

 ## License